How to Determine Translation Rates

 There is also an urgency surcharge that varies depending on each agency they can apply during emergencies or concerns such as potential timing issues.

 The rates vary depending on several factors.
 Most Translation agencies have two types: per word and hourly.
 For projects under 10,000 words, you will be quoted based on the number of words, but for those over 10,000 words, they will provide both prices (per word and hourly) to determine which rate is most beneficial to your project.
+The project based on Swedish translator have some queries.
+If you too have some questions, you can get expert help.

-The below prices are indicative of what you can expect to pay for the translation of the following pairs of languages - non-standard documents.
-The prices in Australian Dollars (AUD) are an indication only.
-They cannot reflect on any particular circumstances, needs, or requirements that may be present before we can provide a final quotation.
+The below prices are indicative of what you can expect to pay for the translation of the following pairs of languages

 |Language Pair||Standard Content||Technical Content|